In the United States, around 40% of the food supply gets wasted every year. Food waste is expensive and harmful to people and the Earth.

 Luckily, there are simple steps we can take to reduce food waste.
 Interested in learning more?

-Here are three common food preservation methods that can make sure food reaches hungry mouths instead of a landfill.
+Here are the common food preservation methods that can make sure food reaches hungry mouths instead of a landfill.

 Throughout recorded history, humans have been able to store fresh food for longer in cold environments.
 At first, this only worked for humans living in colder climates.
 However, mechanical refrigeration makes it possible for many more people today.